matiollipt/GO-graph-definition-text-transformer/README.md

 # Fine-Tuning Text Transformers with Gene Ontology Annotations: A Case Study

-This repository demonstrates the use of text definitions of Gene Ontology (GO) terms to fine-tune a pre-trained Large Language Model (LLM), specifically Bidirectional Encoder Representations from Transformers (BERT), based on the transformer architecture.
-The goal of this exercise is to leverage the LLM to categorize GO term definitions based on their alignment with the major GO ontologies: *Biological Process*, *Cellular Component*, and *Molecular Function*.
+This repository serves as an exercise to demonstrate the use of definitions of Gene Ontology (GO) terms to fine-tune a [pre-trained BERT-based Large Language Model (LLM)](https://huggingface.co/docs/transformers/model_doc/bert).
+The goal is to extract hidden dependencies among manually annotated GO term definitions, leveraging the model to categorize these definitions based on their alignment with the major GO ontologies: *Biological Process*, *Cellular Component*, and *Molecular Function*.

-In addition to utilizing GO term definitions as a "toy" dataset for practicing fine-tuning LLMs, this exercise aims to extract hidden dependencies among manually annotated GO term definitions.
-One potential application for the model is classifying molecular biology texts based on their emphasis on specific GO aspects.
+>**Fine-tuning** is a powerful technique in machine learning that involves using models that have undergone **semi-supervised training** on extensive data from various sources.
+This process imparts the model with underlying semantic features of the language.
+After pre-training, the model is further trained in a **supervised manner** for a specific task, such as text generation, classification, or label prediction (for instance, identifying whether emails are spam or not).
+During this phase, the deeper encoded features of the pre-trained model are retained, but the trainable parameters of the output layer(s) are adjusted.
+For example, a feed-forward neural network followed by a softmax function can be added for binary classification of "spam" vs "not spam."
+These steps embody the concept of [Transfer Learning](https://machinelearningmastery.com/transfer-learning-for-deep-learning/), a powerful machine learning technique that involves applying knowledge learned from one task effectively to another task.

+This post is also available for reading on [Medium](https://medium.com/@matiollipt/fine-tuning-text-transformers-with-gene-ontology-annotations-a-case-study-20d7531c40ea), where you can find additional insights and details.

-For further details about BERT, you can refer to the [official documentation](https://huggingface.co/docs/transformers/model_doc/bert).
+For further information about BERT, please refer to the [official documentation](https://huggingface.co/docs/transformers/model_doc/bert).

 ## Clone Repository